stilt0n/monkey-interpreter-go/evaluator/notes.md

 collide in this implementation.
 We're not implementing any kind of mitigation for this, but this could be another improvement to consider adding later.

+Another possible optimization: cache results of HashKey() calls to avoid recalculating on subsequent calls.